InnovatorLM/Innovator-VL/README.md

 ## 🎯 Introduction

 **Innovator-VL** is a scientific multimodal large language model designed to advance multimodal understanding and reasoning across diverse scientific domains.
-Contrary to conventional approaches that rely on massive domain-specific pretraining, Innovator-VL demonstrates **remarkable data efficiency**, achieving competitive performance using fewer than **five million** carefully curated scientific samples.
+Contrary to conventional approaches that rely on massive scientific domain-specific pretraining, Innovator-VL demonstrates **remarkable data efficiency**, achieving competitive performance using fewer than **five million** carefully curated scientific samples.
+Meanwhile, we provide a fully transparent and end-to-end reproducible training pipeline for scientific multimodal modeling, covering all stages from data collection and cleaning to preprocessing, supervised fine-tuning, reinforcement learning, and evaluation.

 ### Key Highlights